Ibrahim-Hegazi/MalWatch/Research and Documentations/README.md

 ## 🗂 Stakeholder & Audience Categorization

-This table clarifies the distinctions between different groups interacting with CTI-KG, their roles, and the rationale for separating them.
+This table clarifies the distinctions between different groups interacting with Malwatch, their roles, and the rationale for separating them.

 | Category                                 | Description                                                                     | Examples                                                                                       | Why Distinguish?                                                                                                                      |
 | ---------------------------------------- | ------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |